sunyumail93/PipeSmRNAseq/README.md

 1. Ye, X., Yang, Y., ..., Sun, Y.H., ..., 2022.
 [Genomic signatures associated with maintenance of genome stability and venom turnover in two parasitoid wasps](https://www.nature.com/articles/s41467-022-34202-y). _Nat Commun_, 13, 6417

-Some folder/files are shared with other Pipe* pipelines (i.e. PipeRNAseq and PipeRiboseq), such as the PipelineHomeDir folder, and scripts in /bin folder.
+Some folder/files are shared with other Pipe* pipelines (i.e. [PipeRNAseq](https://github.com/sunyumail93/PipeRNAseq) and [PipeRiboseq](https://github.com/sunyumail93/PipeRiboseq)), such as the `PipelineHomeDir` folder, and some scripts in the `bin` folder.

 ## Software prerequisites
 This pipeline is designed to run on Linux servers, and requires the following softwares.
 They need to be installed and added to the $PATH before using the pipeline.